This post is sponsored by La Morena. All opinions my own.

 - Preheat oven to 375 degrees.

-- Heat 2 tsp. olive oil in a large frying pan over medium-high heat.
+- Heat 2 teaspoons olive oil in a large frying pan over medium-high heat.

 - Add mushrooms and cook until they begin to brown, stirring frequently.

 - Reduce heat to medium and allow pan to cool for a few minutes, continuing to stir often.